PYuen1029/reactphpunit/README.md

 ## Description
-Quick little react app to practice react.
+More involved React-Laravel-GraphQL app to practice react.
 Converts PHPUnit XML data into user-friendly report.

 Takes a PHPUnit XML report file and uses native JS [DOMParser API](https://developer.mozilla.org/en-US/docs/Web/Guide/Parsing_and_serializing_XML) to parse it.
 Returns the data to the React app which parses and passes the relevant data to React components until one displays the data.